SecondThundeR/anya-bot-ts/README.md

 3. Create a new pipeline in Heroku, the application in it and set neccessary config vars in the settings:
     - `BOT_TOKEN` - bot token
     - `CREATOR_ID` - your ID for working with the bot whitelist/ignored list from the DM (better to pass, as bot won't work correctly without it)
+    - `CHATS_TABLE_NAME` - name of table with data in Redis DB
-    - `REDIS_USER` - name of Redis DB user
+    - `REDISUSER` - name of Redis DB user
-    - `REDIS_PASS` - password of Redis DB user
+    - `REDISPASS` - password of Redis DB user
-    - `REDIS_URL` - endpoint of Redis DB
+    - `REDISHOST` - endpoint of Redis DB
-    - `REDIS_PORT` - port of Redis DB endpoint
+    - `REDISPORT` - port of Redis DB endpoint
 4. Push sources on Heroku _(or set up auto-deployment)_ and wait for build
 5. Wait for `Started as @...` message in console and/or message in PM from bot
 6. Bot is ready to go!

 #### Note about Heroku

-While doing step 3, go to [Heroku Docker Docs](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml#getting-started) and convert the stack into a container.
+While doing step 3, refer to [Heroku Docker Docs](https://devcenter.heroku.com/articles/build-docker-images-heroku-yml#getting-started) for converting the stack into a container

 > If something doesn't work, check the application logs in Heroku or locally and try googling the problem.
 If nothing helps, open an Issue with a detailed description of the problem